Barwon Heads

 Barwon Heads has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-AreaSearch has identified six projects that could impact the area, with key ones being 5-7 Bridge Road Mixed Use Development Site, Barwon Heads Village Park Master Plan, IGA Barwon Heads Redevelopment, At The Heads Restaurant Refurbishment and Barwon Heads Caravan Park Cabins.
-The following list details those most likely to be relevant.
+Six projects have been identified by AreaSearch as potentially impacting the area.
+These include 5-7 Bridge Road Mixed Use Development Site, Barwon Heads Village Park Master Plan, IGA Barwon Heads Redevelopment, At The Heads Restaurant Refurbishment and Barwon Heads Caravan Park Cabins.

 Professional plan users can use the search below to filter and access additional projects.